tenhaus/arena-engine/README.md

 # Botpit

-## Realtime streaming battleground library for multiplayer bot wars
+## Realtime streaming library for multiplayer bot wars

 You think this is a fucking game?